-With the power to plump and hydrate whilst tackling dullness, pigmentation and even scarring – the benefits of using them are endless.
-Better still, acids can offer immediate results.
+With the power to plump and hydrate whilst tackling dullness, pigmentation and even scarring – the benefits of using exfoliating acids are endless with immediate results.

-We recommend introducing an exfoliating acid into your routine initially once a week and building upon what works for you, that way you can really tailor them to suit your bespoke skincare rituals.
-As with the introduction of any new skincare product, always patch test first babe.
+We recommend introducing an exfoliating acid into your routine initially once a week and building upon what works for you, that way you can tailor them to suit your bespoke skincare rituals.
+As with the introduction of any new skincare product, it is important to always patch test first.

-An acid’s ability to re-texturise can increase your skin’s sensitivity to the sun, so, always use an SPF, and ideally use acids during your night-time routine.
+An acid’s ability to re-texturise can increase your skin’s sensitivity to the sun, it is vital to always use an SPF, and ideally use acids during your night-time routine.

 AHAs and BHAs: What’s the difference?